On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Prerequisites

-for sufficiently large $x$. \end{Lemma} \begin{Lemma} Fix coprime integers $n$ and $k$.
-Fix a positive integer $m$ and let $\underline{m}$ be as defined in \eqref{mbar}.
-For any $D > 0$ with $M \leq \log^D x$, there exists a constant $c$ that only depends on $D$ such that
+for sufficiently large $x$. \end{Lemma} \begin{Lemma} Let $n$ and $m$ be positive integers and $k$ be coprime to $n$.
+Let $\mathcal{M}$ be as defined in \eqref{definitionofM}.
+For any $K > 0$ with $\mathcal{M} \leq \log^{K+1} x$, there exists a constant $c$ that only depends on $K$ such that